GentlemanRider/FreeCAD-Flat-Icons/Workflow/StyleGuide.md

 - delete property icon (falls into the subtractive style pattern)
 - copy property (falls close to copypaste command)

 When representing a physical flat object (a notebook page, in the example above), a slight skew is strongly recommended to give a common visual style.

-To obtain the effect: draw the overall outline squared, then apply skew -10 (right side high).
-Inkscape does not alter the X axis, so there will be some kind of elongation on circular path.
-To correct this, scale width 98.481%, height 100%.
-Different horizontal scaling are accepted if the shape does not look right, but let's keep the same angle for visual consistency when icons from different packages appears at the same time on the screen.
-Also, try to always have the right side higher.
+To obtain the effect:

+- draw the overall outline squared, then apply skew -10 (right side high).
+- Inkscape does not alter the X axis, so there will be some kind of elongation on circular path.
+To correct this, scale width 98%, height 100%.
+It might require to apply the scale more times, depending on the shape to make it loook 'right'.
+- Please keep the same angle for visual consistency when icons from different packages appears at the same time on the screen.
+- Also, try to always have the right side higher.

 ## Icon outlines
 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/LineThicknessOriginal.png" alt="drawing" style="width:400px;"/>
 The standard outline for the element is 1.5 px.
 The paths  shoud not have any stle property and belong to the *IconOutline* class.
 A thicker outline of 3px across the overall shape is used to increase readability at small scales.
 The overall outline should match the regular outline on the inside, so it needs to be offset.
 To achieve this:

-- set the outset step parameter to 0.75 px on the Inkscape preferences (you need to do it once)
 - select all the shapes then copy, paste and merge them (*ctrl + c, v, +*).
 - set the resulting path with no style and add the *IconOutline* and *ThickOutline* classes.
 - snap the path on top of the icon